Mosesamwoma/SCHOOL-MANAGEMENT-GROUUP-13/README.md

 ## 🙏 Acknowledgments

-Special thanks to our instructors, team members, and the open-source community for their support and guidance.
+We extend our sincere gratitude to:

+- **[Felix Mokaya](https://github.com/felixmokayabeatz)** – For invaluable technical guidance and support throughout the project
+- **Our Academic Instructors** – For their mentorship and expertise
+- **Group 13 Team Members** – For dedication and collaborative efforts
+- **Open Source Community** – For inspiration and best practices

 ---